UWStout/gdd325-web-base-lite/README.md

 your game in older browsers.
 For wider browser compatibility and better ES6 support, please use the full, heavyweight gdd325-web-base project available here on github.

+# Adding Files
+When you are editing the code, consider using multiple JavaScript files to separate your code.
+If you add a new JavaScript file it must be MANUALLY added to the list of files in the HTML \<body> tag.
+Be sure to edit the __index.html__ in the root folder of the project NOT the one in public which is automatically generated (see 'Project Structure' below).

 # Phaser 3 and Plugins
 This project is now based on phaser 3 (NOT the 'community edition', sometimes called Phaser 2).
 It will setup and use the [debug draw](https://github.com/samme/phaser-plugin-debug-draw) and [scene update](https://github.com/samme/phaser-plugin-update) plugins by default.
 Debug draw is only enabled when running in dev mode.

 # Project Structure
 The various folders in the project directory all serve specific purposes.
 Please try to adhere to the conventions listed below when adding new files to your project so that things stay organized and it is easier to work concurrently without stepping on each other's toes.

 The project folders are structured as follows:
 * __index.html__ - HTML file used in non-dev mode (edit to include extra js files if needed).